Letter: Where would traffic go if I-244 was removed?

-In response to your editorial which advocates for the removal of Interstate 244 north of downtown (“Moving interstate a possibility,” Jan.
+In response to Tulsa World’s editorial which advocates for the removal of Interstate 244 north of downtown (“Moving interstate a possibility,” Jan.
 11), you left out an important fact.

 This highway carries over 73,000 vehicles per day.
 Where do you propose these cars and trucks go?
 Your editorial is mute on the subject.